Valuation Basics: Understanding the Income Approach

 Present value: $1,400 = $2,000/ (1+0.077) ^5

-Hence, we can say that the amount of $2,000 five years from today has worth to you now, depending on the rate of return you compound during that period.
+Hence, we can say that $2,000 five years from today is worth to you now, depending on the rate of return you compound during that period.
 Let’s assume you have a target rate of return.
 You will likely get the exact maximum you should be willing to pay today for the expected return in five years.

-With the help of the discounted cash flow equation, you can translate future cash flows into their present value.
+The discounted cash flow equation helps you translate future cash flows into their present value.
 This calculation uses the compounded rate of return you are likely to receive from your investment.
-Analyzing the expected discounted cash flows when you want to buy a business or have someone invest in your business can help you decide which investments are worthwhile or not.
+Analyzing the expected discounted cash flows when you want to buy a business or have someone invest in your business can help you decide which investments are worthwhile.

 Now, let us use the discounted cash flow formula to calculate the value of a business.